Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 **static Ptr\<BFMatcher\> create( int normType , bool crossCheck )**

-① The first parameter "**normType**" can be set as NORM_L1, NORM_L2, NORM_HAMMING or NORM_HAMMING2.
+① The first parameter `normType` can be set as NORM_L1, NORM_L2, NORM_HAMMING or NORM_HAMMING2.
 The HOG descriptors of SIFT and SURF correspond to the Euclidean distances L1 and L2; the BRIEF descriptors of ORB and BRISK correspond to the Hamming distance HAMMING; HAMMING2 corresponds to the ORB algorithm when WTA_K = 3 or 4.

-② **Euclidean distance:** it is defined as the distance between two points in n-dimensional space.
+② Euclidean distance: it is defined as the distance between two points in n-dimensional space.

 <img class="common_img" src="../_static/media/chapter_5/section_18/media/image11.jpeg" />